rust-lang/bors/docs/development.md

 $ docker-compose up -d
 ```

 Then, set the `DATABASE_URL` environment variable to the connection string of the database.
 The content of the variable is can be found in the `.env.example` file.
+If an `.env` file is present, the environment variable listed in it will be picked up automatically by `sqlx`.

 ```console
 $ export DATABASE_URL=postgres://bors:bors@localhost:5432/bors